The C.P. Cavafy Poetry Prize — now open!

 THE C.P.
-CAVAFY poetry prize is one of two annual contests sponsored by Poetry International honoring a single poem.
+CAVAFY poetry prize is one of two annual contests sponsored by Poetry International honoring a single poem of any length.
 Editors of Poetry International will judge each submission and select the prize winner.
 The winning poem is awarded a cash prize of $1000 and publication.
 Entry fee is $15.
 You may submit a maximum of three poems with a $15 entry fee.
 Each additional poem will require $3 extra.

 We regret that we can no longer accept hard-copy submissions nor do we accept submissions through email.
 Please submit via Submittable.